 European sweets are as varied and diverse the cultures they come from.
 You’ll find candies and cakes, sweet and savory, from the English Channel to the Mediterranean Sea.
-These are a few of our favorites.
+These are a few of the best European dishes for dessert!.

 Appeltaart in Amsterdam